Lake Chapala: Ecology

 The city of Guadalajara has relied on Lake Chapala as a principal source of water since the 1950s.

 Shortly after, a few consecutive years of poor rainfall dramatically decreased the water level of the lake.
 The level rebounded until 1979, when Lake Chapala's water level began rapidly decreasing due to increases in urban water consumption.

 Erosion due to deforestation along the lake as well as the Lerma River has led to increased sedimentation of the lake, also contributing to loss of lake depth.
 The shrinking depth has also raised the lake's average temperature, resulting in increased evaporation.

 Simultaneously, the waters of Lake Chapala are polluted by municipal, industrial and agricultural wastes, coming primarily from the Lerma River.
 The increased presence of nutrients from the pollution combined with the warmer water has been a boon to an invasive species of water hyacinth.

 The increase in water pollution has had devastating effects on the ecology of the lake.
 Fish stock has decreased dramatically and some endemic species (e.g. certain Chirostoma) are on the verge of extinction.
 Contaminated fish stock has also posed a serious threat to the health and livelihoods of people who depend on the fish for food.

 The drop in the lake's water level has uncovered political issues that had been hidden for many years.
 Its fast decay has raised concern in the surrounding areas and in the scientific community.
 It was the Global Nature Fund's "Threatened Lake of the Year" in 2004.

 By 2007 and 2008, the level of Lake Chapala had increased drastically, though the levels have yet to surpass the level in 1979, when the levels began a precipitous decline.
-Although it is still subject to agricultural, domestic, and industrial sources of contamination, the actual levels of hazardous materials has not been officially assessed with regularity.
+Although it is still subject to agricultural, domestic, and industrial sources of contamination, the actual levels of hazardous materials have not been officially assessed with regularity.

-Although water level and quality improved due to water treatment plants along the Lerma river, in 2017 the water quality of Lake Chapala was assessed as a risk to public health.
+Although water level and quality improved due to water treatment plants along the Lerma river, in 2017, the water quality of Lake Chapala was assessed as a risk to public health.

-In 2018, the Lake Chapala water level was at 81.68% of capacity, up from 66.66% in 2017.
+In July 2022, the Lake Chapala water level was at 63.63% of capacity, down from 81.68% in 2018 and 66.66% in 2017.